 In this test, the officer evaluates the subject’s physical coordination and the ability to follow instructions.
 The subject is required to stand erect with eyes closed and feet together, and to touch the tip of first one and then the other index finger to the tip of the nose.
 The officer checks and records the extent of the subject’s success in touching the tip of the nose.
 Even if the subject touches the tip of the nose, failure to employ the “tip” of the index finger will be graded “unsatisfactory.”
 The officer also looks to see whether the subject remembers to close the eyes.
 Does the body sway back and forth during the test?
 Are there apparently involuntary tremors of the body or eyelids during the test?

 In this test, the subject is required to stand at attention, arms at the sides, with the eyes closed and the head tilted back and to remain in that position for a stated period of time – usually 20 or 30 seconds.
 The officer is evaluating the subject’s ability to stand still without opening the eyes or raising the arms to maintain balance.
 Is the body swaying in any direction?
 Do there appear to be involuntary body or eyelid tremors?
 How accurately does the subject comply with the time period assigned?

-Other FST's commonly in use include counting backwards and writing or reciting the alphabet.
+Other FSTs commonly in use include counting backward and writing or reciting the alphabet.
 Singing “The Alphabet Song” is not regarded as satisfactory performance.
-There are various other tests involving manual dexterity administered by some agencies or by some individual officers.
+There are various other tests involving manual dexterity administered by some agencies or officers.

 The officer will be listening carefully throughout the test, writing down any statements or admission the subject may make which can be used in court to strengthen the prosecution case at trial.
 There is no need for any sort of confrontation with the officer, but there is no need for idle chatter either.
 Neither one is likely to result in the subject’s immediate release, and idle chatter can cause significant harm to the defense, in the event there is an arrest.